shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 To simplify assembly, the initialization steps for each motor are:

+1. Connect to board "Arduino Mega or Mega 2560" on Arduino IDE.
-1. Set the motor ID of the servo with the [SetServoID Arduino code project](../Arduino/SetServoID/).
+2. Set the motor ID of the servo with the [SetServoID Arduino code project](../Arduino/SetServoID/).
 Change the code to the motor ID you want to set.
-2. Set the motor to it's assembly home position using the [SetServoPosition Arduino code project](../Arduino/SetServoPosition/).
+3. Set the motor to it's assembly home position using the [SetServoPosition Arduino code project](../Arduino/SetServoPosition/).
 Change the code so that you are only running **1 motor (the ID you just set) and 1 angle (the home angle you want to set)**.
-3. While the servo is in the home position, attach the servo horn such that the dimple on the horn is facing towards the servo body as shown below.
+4. While the servo is in the home position, attach the servo horn such that the dimple on the horn is facing towards the servo body as shown below.

    <img src="res/Servo_Horn_Orientation.jpg" width="50%"/>